Bahrain Travel Guide

 Sitting alongside the National Museum, the National Theatre of Bahrain was designed by the French firm, Architecture-Studio, and was inaugurated in 2012 with a performance by the Spanish opera star Plácido Domingo.

-The gateway was built by Sir Charles Belgrave, British adviser to the Emir and completed in 1949.
-Originally located on the waterfront, land reclamation has since pushed the shoreline several kilometres north.
+The gateway was built in the 1940s by Sir Charles Belgrave, British adviser to the Emir, to house government offices.
+It fronts Government Road and was originally located on the waterfront; however, land reclamation has since pushed the shoreline several kilometres north.

 The Bab Al Bahrain Information Centre is the main tourist information office for Manama.
 Operated by the Bahrain Authority for Culture and Antiquities the centre is light on content but offers interesting cultural displays.